chrisdew/deltaql/README.md

 Shortcommings
 -------------

-This project is about getting something for people to play with and critique in a few tens of hours.
+This project is about building something for people to play with and critique in a few tens of hours.

 Some of the aspects of the project which could do with major improvement include:
 * Testing - there is a test suite, but coverage is very far from 100%